YellowboxSolutions/AzGlue/README.md

 10. Set up application settings:
     1. Open the Azure portal, open your App Service, open Configuration > Application settings.
     2. Add APIKey_ORG, ITGlueAPIKey & ITGlueURI environmental variables here.
-    3. If you've got a Key Vault, you can authorise the system managed identity and provide access to the key through the Application settings [using this process](https://docs.microsoft.com/en-us/azure/app-service/app-service-key-vault-references)
+    3. If you've got a Key Vault, you can authorize the system managed identity and provide access to the key through the Application settings [using this process](https://docs.microsoft.com/en-us/azure/app-service/app-service-key-vault-references)

 ### Basic usage:
 Once the gateway is deployed to Azure Functions, you can use the standard IT Glue Powershell module to query it.